 Florence Comes Home A Chamber Opera Celebrating 20th Century African American Composer Florence Beatrice Price World Premiere Performances September 16-20, 2019 at: Pine Street Inn Women's Inn, CASPAR Emergency Shelter, Pine Street Inn Stabilization Center, Pine Street Inn Shattuck Shelter, Dimock Center Ilene Beal Concerts for Women, Dimock Center Men's Recovery Programs and October 17, 2019 atThe Dane Estate.
-This final concert is open to the public.
-Ticket INFO HERE!
+This final concert was open to the public.

 How many African American women composers can most classical music lovers name?